a1928370421/Bongobs-Cat-Plugin/README.md

 # OBS Bongobs Cat Plugin
  This plugin is based on the built in Live2d CubismNativeFrameWork and opengl.
+ Bongo cat overlay for OBS Plugin
  # 支持
 * 支持 OBS Studio version** : 25.0.0+
 # Support